Have questions? We're here.

 Day 1: Toronto

-Having made your way to Toronto Airport, check in at your group hotel near the airport for an overnight stay.
-Please visit the Aurora Expeditions hospitality desk to collect your luggage cabin tags and speak with the ground operations team, who may have information to share with you about pre-embarkation procedures and the charter flight to Nuuk tomorrow.
-Receive Aurora Expeditions cabin tags for your luggage.
-Please clearly label the tags with your name and ship cabin number.
+Upon arrival at Toronto Airport, check in at your group hotel located nearby for an overnight stay.
+Visit the Aurora Expeditions hospitality desk to collect your luggage tags and connect with the ground operations team, who will provide essential details regarding pre-embarkation procedures and your charter flight to Nuuk the following day.
+Ensure your luggage tags are clearly labeled with your name and ship cabin number.

 Day 2: Fly to Nuuk | Embark

-After breakfast at the hotel, board your charter flight to Nuuk, Greenland, where the vessel Sylvia Earle awaits.
-After boarding, there is time to settle into your cabin before the important safety briefings.
-This evening, meet your expedition team and crew.
+After breakfast at the hotel, board your charter flight to Nuuk, Greenland, where Sylvia Earle awaits.
+Upon arrival, settle into your cabin before attending the essential safety briefings.
+Join your expedition team and crew for the Captain’s Welcome Drinks in the evening.

 Day 3: Sisimiut